HaoboGu/rmk/docs/src/configuration.md

 }
 ```

-RMK should use the config from the user defined function for `let p = embassy_stm32::init(config);` if it exists and use default config otherwise.
+RMK should use the config from the user defined function to initialize the singleton of chip peripheral, for stm32, you can assume that it's initialized using `let p = embassy_stm32::init(config);`.

-In this way, RMK provides a flexible and extendable way for experienced Rust developer, while keeps simple for new users.

-## TODO:
+## TODOs:

 - [ ] gen keymap
 - [ ] read vial.json and gen
 - [x] update examples, into two folders
+- [x] update doc
-- [ ] update doc and user guide
+- [ ] user guide
 - [ ] update readme
 - [ ] update template
-- [ ] clean config file in examples
+- [x] clean config file in examples
 - [x] saadc config
 - [x] add rerun if keyboard.toml changes to all build.rs
 - [x] read Cargo.toml, get enabled feature, check chip name